spinnaker/spinnaker/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--endpoint`: An alternate endpoint that your S3-compatible storage can be found at.
 This is intended for self-hosted storage services with S3-compatible APIs, e.g. Minio.
 If supplied, this storage type cannot be validated.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--path-style-access`: (*Default*: `false`) when true, use path-style to access bucket; when false, use virtual hosted-style to access bucket.
+See https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingExamples.
  * `--region`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that region.
 See http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region.
  * `--root-folder`: The root folder in the chosen bucket to place all of Spinnaker's persistent data in.
  * `--secret-access-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key.